-- 5.3.16 Regarding the level of activity likely to be generated, the construction period would generate a reasonable level of traffic activity including large HGV vehicles accessing the site which would impact visually through onsite activity and use of the proposed temporary access from Penstone Lane.
-However, as this activity would be temporary for 3-5 months the impact on the openness and permanence of the green belt would be minimal on a longer timeframe. - 5.3.17 Overall, it is considered that in additional to the definitional harm already identified, there would also be a degree of harm arising from the loss of openness which would reduce as the proposed planting became established, and also from being contrary to one of the purposes of including land within the Green Belt, which is encroachment of development into the countryside.
+5.3.16 Regarding the level of activity likely to be generated, the construction period would generate a reasonable level of traffic activity including large HGV vehicles accessing the site which would impact visually through onsite activity and use of the proposed temporary access from Penstone Lane.
+However, as this activity would be temporary for 3-5 months the impact on the openness and permanence of the green belt would be minimal on a longer timeframe.

+5.3.17 Overall, it is considered that in additional to the definitional harm already identified, there would also be a degree of harm arising from the loss of openness and from being contrary to one of the purposes of including land within the Green Belt, which is encroachment of development into the countryside.